hsanzg/fib-timetable/README.md

 ```

 ## Build
-To build and run a local server, execute `npx wrangler dev`.
+To build and run a local server, execute `wrangler dev`.

 ## License